 Bad passwords are those that are easy to guess or just so obvious that someone trying to hack into your account could try within a few minutes.

 Examples of bad passwords are the following……… 12345, password, 123456, 12345678, qwerty, 123456789, 1234, baseball, dragon, football

 The above are the 10 most used passwords throughout the world.
 If you use any of those, I suggest you change them immediately!

 Next, don’t use your name, dates of birth, children names etc. All are guessable after a quick look at your Facebook Profile! (because that’s set to private, right?)

 The ugly side is you need to treat every account you set up as though it’s your bank account.
 A hacker may be able to compromise your Fitness App account because you use a relatively easy password.
-Maybe the information they could gain from the Fitness app then allows gain access to your email account.
-Maybe then they manage to somehow get control of your bank account!.
+Maybe the information they could gain from the Fitness app then allows them to gain access to your email account.
+Maybe then, they manage to somehow get control of your bank account!.
 A scary thought eh!

 Nothing beats complex random passwords.
 A simple way I found to deal with the mountain of passwords you need these days is to make up a really good password (8 or more characters).
 This is now your core password.
 For each account, you simply use the first 3/4 characters of the name + your core password.

 Eg. my core password is Gsoeaetp1/2 and I’m signing up to Google.